De-funkd/Aaarmm/README.md

 ---

-## 📂 Project Structure
+##  Project Structure

 - `index.html`: The core application containing the UI, Styles, Kinematics Solver, and AI Integration.
 - `README.md`: Documentation and usage guide.

 ---

-*Built for the Activate VC Fellows challenge.*
+*Built for the Activate VC AI Fellows challenge.*